COLLEGE OF COMPUTING AND DIGITAL MEDIA

 • CDM’s Divergent Design Lab is a research and design lab focused on interface, play, collaboration, and distribution.
 The Lab uses critical design to decode value systems and encode underrepresented ideas, produce interactive experiences through emerging media practices, and host guests/workshops.

 • CDM’s Innovation Development Lab (iD-Lab) serves as a model for university and corporate partnerships in the area of technology innovation.
 The iD-Lab serves as a space to build the bridges between DePaul and companies to grow into a leading technology innovation and research hub.
-Partners include companies such as AllState, Bosch, CareerBuilder, HERE and ATKearney.
-Current work in the lab focuses on three primary focus areas: development of technology innovations projects with member companies, education through training, workshops and practical experiences and research on technology innovation.
+Partners include companies such as AllState, Bosch, CareerBuilder, Abbitt, and Digital Mint.
+Current work in the lab focuses on three primary focus areas: development of technology innovations projects with member companies, education through training, workshops and practical experiences; and research on technology innovation.

 • CDM awards the largest number of master's degrees earned in the field of computing and information sciences in Illinois.